-If you’re trying to cover a temporary expense, such as a mortgage you have remaining or other debt that you won’t have paid off in the next 10 years, a term life insurance policy may be suitable.
+If you’re trying to cover a temporary expense, such as a mortgage, you have remaining or other debt you won’t have paid off in the next 10 years, a term life insurance policy may be suitable.

 Should you Buy Life Insurance as a Senior?